 “Ease of use may be invisible, but its absence sure isn’t.” — IBM

-If user is able to achieve his goal easily while working on your product, then you have designed something which is easy to use.
+If users can achieve their goals easily while working on your product, then you have designed something easy to use.

 Make careful decisions while committing any additional functionality for your product as if you provide a lot of features, then you may have to compromise ease of use.
 Make ease of use your priority.
 Ease of use is the first thing that a user is going to feel in your product.